0xZ1R0/RLAI/README.md

 # **RLAI_proj**

 This repository serves as a cloud backup for a **reinforcement learning** project focused on training, tuning, and evaluating an AI model using the **PPO (Proximal Policy Optimization)** algorithm in a `Humanoid-v4` environment.
-The project includes scripts for managing training iterations, adjusting hyperparameters, and saving model generations.
+The project includes scripts for managing training iterations, adjusting hyperparameters, visualizing the training, and saving model generations.

 ## **Project Structure**
 - **Training**: